 You can use your losses to deduct from your income (up to $3k), to offset capital gains in other assets, or to carry forward to future years to offset capital gains then.

-It's in your best interest to file your losses — and if you have losses one year and gains the next year, you can save on your taxes.
+It's in your best interest to file your losses — if you have losses one year and gains the next year, you can save on your taxes by carrying losses forward.

 You may need to file an FBAR